SchoolOfCode/w0d0_precourse-challenge-julija777/README.md

 https://codepen.io/julija777/pen/mdMWpbW

-Then it was modified by me in VSCode and then a bit straight in the GitHub.
+Then it was modified by me in VSCode and then a bit inside the GitHub.